Josh-Tracy/xterm-web-container/README.md

 ## In progress

-- Develop environment variables to pass into host, username, and password / key file fields in server.js
+~~- Develop environment variables to pass into host, username, and password / key file fields in server.js~~

+- Kubernetes deployment

 ## How To Use

-- Edit app/server.js to add the IP or DNS name of the host you want to connect to, the username, and the password or path to the key file.
+- Build the docker image using `docker build -t xterm-web-app/nodejs`
+- Create your `.env` file relative to the `docker-compose.yaml file` with and define `REMOTE_HOST` `REMOTE_USERNAME` and `REMOTE_PASSWORD`
+- Run `docker-compose start`
+- Access the web page at `http://localhost:8000`